+- driver and passenger airbag modules (which include the inflators and airbags)

+- Seat-mounted side airbags

-- driver and passenger airbag modules (which include the inflators and airbags) - one or more impact and safing sensors - a readiness light and tone - a diagnostic module - and the electrical wiring which connects the components - Front safety belt pretensioner - Front passenger sensing system.
-Refer to Front passenger sensing system later in this chapter. - "Passenger airbag off" or "pass airbag off" indicator lamp.
+- one or more impact and safing sensors

+- a readiness light and tone

+- a diagnostic module

+- and the electrical wiring which connects the components

+- Front safety belt pretensioner

+- Front passenger sensing system.
+Refer to Front passenger sensing system later in this chapter.

+- "Passenger airbag off" or "pass airbag off" indicator lamp.
 Refer to Front passenger sensing system later in this chapter.